haryoa/indo-collex/README.md

 # IndoCollex

 ![meme](pics/meme.jpg)
 Welcome to our repository!
-This repository hosts the data on "[**IndoCollex: A Testbed for Morphological Transformation of Indonesian Word Colloquialism](https://aclanthology.org/2021.findings-acl.280.pdf)"** Research Paper published on ACL-IJCNLP 2021.
+This repository hosts the data on **"[IndoCollex: A Testbed for Morphological Transformation of Indonesian Word Colloquialism](https://aclanthology.org/2021.findings-acl.280.pdf)"** Research Paper published on ACL-IJCNLP 2021.
 We also provide the guideline on how we annotate the data.

 ## Repository Structure and Description